johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 If the email address were ommited from the command then fingerprints for all public keys would be shown.
 That shows one way that UniqueIds are used to specify a key when making GPG commands.
 The finger print is used to verify that a public key which Alice receives from Bob has not been switched out by Mallory.
 If Mallory manages to intercept Bobs public key on it's way to Alice and replaces it with his own, then Mallory will be able to decrypt Alices secret message instead of Bob.
-You will see how a finger print is used to prevent right after we see how Bob sends his private key to Alice.
+You will see how a finger print is used to prevent this right after we see how Bob sends his private key to Alice.

+Now Bob needs to get his public key to Alice.
+* First Bob needs to get his public key out of the public keyring file and into a file of it's own so he can send it to Alice.
+  * Make a directory or folder to hold the key file that Bob needs.
+  * Execute the following command for Bob:
+  * `mkdir keys`
+  * Now move to the **keys** directory.
+  * Execute the following command:
+  * `cd keys`
+  * Next Bob would execute the following command to make a file containing his public key.
+  * Execute the command for Bob.
+  * `gpg --export --armor bob@gmail.com > bob@gmail.com_pubkey.asc`
+  * You will not see any output but there will be a new file in the keys directory called `bob@gmail.com_pubkey.asc`
+  * Lets see if it's there.
+  * Execute the following command to see what is in your current directory:
+  *

 Now we will try outputing an entire text file to the screen.